XiaoChao369/Xiao-et-al-2023-age-semen-models/README.md

 down the pool of unidentified suspects in sexual assault investigations.
-In a study, we trained seven models using methylation data of 21 sperm-specific age-related CpG (AR-CpG) markers in 253 sperm DNA samples (ages 22 years to 67.19 years).
-Given that these methylation data are generated using two methylation SNaPshot assays, designated as panel I and panel II, we named three of these models as panel I model, panel II model, and panels I & II model, respectively.
+In a study, we trained seven models using methylation data of 21 sperm-specific age-related CpG (AR-CpG) markers in 253 sperm DNA samples (ages 22 years to 67 years).
+Given that these methylation data are generated using two methylation SNaPshot assays, designated as panel I and panel II, we named three of these models as panel I model (n = 11), panel II model (n = 10), and panels I & II model (n = 21), respectively.
 Additionally, we also provided four other simplified models, named 3-CpG model, 5-CpG model, 9-CpG model, and 14-CpG model, respectively.

 The following steps are outlined to demonstrate the functionality of these seven models.
 These models are to be used with methylation data generated